Gulf War syndrome: Signs and symptoms

 According to the Institute of Medicine (IOM), part of the U.S. National Academy of Sciences, 250,000 of the 696,842 U.S. servicemen and women in the 1991 Gulf War continue to be affected by chronic multi-symptom illness, which the IOM refers to as Gulf War illness.
 The IOM found that it continued to affect these veterans 20 years after the war.

 It is clear that a significant portion of the soldiers deployed to the Gulf War have experienced troubling constellations of symptoms that are difficult to categorize.
 Unfortunately, symptoms that cannot be easily quantified are sometimes incorrectly dismissed as insignificant and receive inadequate attention and funding by the medical and scientific establishment.
 Veterans who continue to suffer from these symptoms deserve the very best that modern science and medicine can offer to speed the development of effective treatments, cures, and—we hope—prevention.
 Our report suggests a path forward to accomplish this goal, and we believe that through a concerted national effort and rigorous scientific input, answers can be found.

 — IOM committee chair Stephen L. Hauser, professor and chair, department of neurology, University of California, San Francisco.

-Veterans showed, and still show, medically unexplained symptoms.
-Many of the biological pathways affected by Gulf War illness are unclear, such as why symptoms are diverse in some and specific in others.
+Veterans showed medically unexplained symptoms.
+Many of the biological pathways affected by illness are unclear, such as why symptoms are diverse in some and specific in others.
 A lack of data on veterans' pre-deployment and immediate post-deployment health status and lack of measurement and monitoring of the various substances to which veterans may have been exposed make it difficult to reconstruct what happened to service members during their deployments.
-The IOM report called for a substantial commitment to improving identification and treatment of multisymptom illness in Gulf War veterans focussing on continued monitoring of Gulf War veterans, improved medical care, examination of genetic differences between symptomatic and asymptomatic groups and studies of environment-gene interactions.
+The IOM report called for a substantial commitment to improving identification and treatment of multi-symptom illness in Gulf War veterans focussing on continued monitoring of Gulf War veterans, improved medical care, examination of genetic differences between symptomatic and asymptomatic groups and studies of environment-gene interactions.

 A variety of signs and symptoms have been associated with GWI: